apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 Combining static and dynamic isolation can be a powerful tool to keep the scope of changes gradual.

-### Manual MainActor Isolation
+### Explicit MainActor Context

 The `assumeIsolated` method is synchronous and exists to recover isolation information from runtime back into the type-system by preventing execution if the assumption was incorrect. that would otherwise be invisible to the compiler.
 The `MainActor` type also has a method you can use to manually switch isolation in an asynchronous context.